-The Office of Career Services hopes that you have an enjoyable and rewarding Winter Term internship.
+The Career Center hopes that you have an enjoyable and rewarding Winter Term internship.
 Please don't hesitate to contact us if we can be of assistance to you, or if you have questions or concerns at any point before, during, or after your internship.
 Phone: 440-775-8140; Email: firstname.lastname@example.org

 Starting at your internship may feel a bit like starting your first year at Oberlin.
 Everything will be new and different, and it will take some time before you know your way around.
 When you first arrive at your internship, watch others for cues on appropriate behavior, dress, etc. If you have specific questions, ask your Site Supervisor.
 Treat your internship like a professional experience.

 You don't need to go out and buy a whole new wardrobe, but check to see that you have a couple of items that you can mix and match that fit the business casual description.
 For men, that means nice pants or khakis and a buttoned shirt and/or sweater.
 For women, it means nice slacks or a skirt and a buttoned shirt and/or sweater.
 Most importantly, present a neat and polished appearance (your clothes should be ironed, etc.).
 If you have questions about what's appropriate attire at your worksite, ask your Site Supervisor.

 You must be on time every day.
 If there is an emergency and you know you will be late, call your Site Supervisor immediately to let him or her know where you are.
 You are expected to show up every day at your worksite.
 If you become ill and can't make it in one day, let your Site Supervisor know as soon as possible.